DCN - Network Layer Introduction

-Devices which works on Network Layer mainly focus on routing.
-Routing may include variety of tasks aimed to achieve a single goal.
+Devices which work on Network Layer mainly focus on routing.
+Routing may include various tasks aimed to achieve a single goal.
 These can be:

 Internetworking between two different subnets.

 Network Layer Features

 With its standard functionalities, Layer 3 can provide various features as:

 Interrelation of different protocols and subnets with different schema.

 Different logical network design over the physical network design.

 L3 VPN and tunnels can be used to provide end to end dedicated connectivity.